T-M-P-0/SoftwareDeployment/Lab4/README.md

   * WordPress
 * Secret generator
   * Object that stores sensitive data (password or key)
-  * In our case we store
+  * In our case we storeo the password for our mysql db

 ### Configuration files for MySQL and WordPress